-- 1. Turn the headlamp switch to OFF and then remove the two screws and the license plate lamp assembly from the rear door. - 2.
-Remove bulb socket from lamp assembly by turning counterclockwise. - 3.
+- 1. Turn the headlamp switch to the off position. - 2.
+Remove the two screws and the license plate lamp assembly from the rear door. - 3.
+Remove bulb socket from lamp assembly by turning it counterclockwise. - 4.
 Pull the bulb out from socket and push in the new bulb.